 - D3.1 Internal control is the system of control devised by management to help ensure the Council's objectives are achieved in a manner which promotes economical, efficient and effective use of resources and that the Council's assets and interests are safeguarded. - D3.2 The Council is a large and complex organisation that faces a wide range of financial, administrative and business risks from internal and external factors.
 It requires a system of internal control to manage those risks and monitor its progress towards delivering strategic objectives and complying with its statutory obligations. - D3.3 The system of internal control encompasses the whole of the Council's activities, known as the control environment.
-The control environment comprises the Council's policies, procedures and operations in place to: - a. establish and monitor the achievement of the Council's objectives; - b. identify, assess and manage the risks to achieving the Council's objectives; - c. facilitate policy and decision making; - d. ensure the economical, effective, and efficient use of resources; - e. ensure compliance with established policies (including behavioural and ethical expectations), procedures, laws, and regulations; - f. safeguard the Council's assets and interests from losses of all kinds, including those arising from fraud, irregularity and corruption, and; - g. ensure the reliability and integrity of information, accounts, and data, including internal and external reporting and accountability processes.

-- D3.4 The key controls for a system of internal control are to ensure that: - managerial control systems are in place which define policies, set objectives and plans, monitor financial and other performance and provide for the appropriate anticipatory and remedial action to be taken; the key objective of these systems is to promote ownership of the control environment throughout the organisation by defining the roles and responsibilities of individual members of staff; - financial and operational control systems and procedures are in place, which include provision for supervisory checks over the actions of staff, the physical safeguarding of assets, the segregation of duties, the determination of authorisation and approval procedures, and the availability of appropriate information systems;
+The control environment comprises the Council's policies, procedures and operations in place to: - a. establish and monitor the achievement of the Council's objectives; - b. identify, assess and manage the risks to achieving the Council's objectives; - c. facilitate policy and decision making; - d. ensure the economical, effective, and efficient use of resources; - e. ensure compliance with established policies (including behavioural and ethical expectations), procedures, laws, and regulations; - f. safeguard the Council's assets and interests from losses of all kinds, including those arising from fraud, irregularity and corruption, and; - g. ensure the reliability and integrity of information, accounts, and data, including internal and external reporting and accountability processes. - D3.4 The key controls for a system of internal control are to ensure that: - managerial control systems are in place which define policies, set objectives and plans, monitor financial and other performance and provide for the appropriate anticipatory and remedial action to be taken; the key objective of these systems is to promote ownership of the control environment throughout the organisation by defining the roles and responsibilities of individual members of staff; - financial and operational control systems and procedures are in place, which include provision for supervisory checks over the actions of staff, the physical safeguarding of assets, the segregation of duties, the determination of authorisation and approval procedures, and the availability of appropriate information systems; - an adequate and effective internal audit function is provided; - regular reviews of the internal control systems are carried out in order to

-- an adequate and effective internal audit function is provided; - regular reviews of the internal control systems are carried out in order to ensure that they remain appropriate, and are revised as necessary; - the Audit and Accounts Committee consider the Head of Audit's annual opinion on the effectiveness of the systems of internal control.
+- ensure that they remain appropriate, and are revised as necessary; - the Audit and Accounts Committee consider the Head of Audit's annual opinion on the effectiveness of the systems of internal control.

-D3.5 Strategic Director of Resources is responsible for meeting the requirements of Section 151 of the Local Government Act 1972 that the Council must "make arrangements for the proper administration of their financial affairs...".
+D3.5 To meet the requirements of Section 151 of the Local Government Act 1972 that the Council must "make arrangements for the proper administration of their financial affairs...".

+Regulation 3 of the Accounts and Audit Regulations 2015 requires that:
-Regulation 4 of the Accounts and Audit (England) Regulations 2011 requires that "The relevant body shall be responsible for ensuring that the financial management of the body is adequate and effective and that the body has a sound system of internal control which facilitates the effective exercise of that body's functions and which includes arrangements for the management of risk."

-- D3.6 To meet the statutory requirement set out in Regulations 4(2) and 4(3) of the Accounts and Audit (England) Regulations 2011 authorities must "conduct a review at least once in a year of the effectiveness of its system of internal control." and "approve an annual governance statement, prepared in accordance with proper practices in relation to internal control".
-The Council publishes annually a Governance Statement incorporating the Statement on Internal Control in the Council's annual published statement of accounts.
-This document is signed by the Leader of the Council and the Chief Executive. - D3.7 To advise the Council through the Audit and Accounts Committee of the need for, and to seek approval to, an appropriate control environment, effective internal controls and risk management procedures, which provide reasonable assurance of the effective and efficient delivery of services, financial stewardship, probity, and compliance with statutory requirements and regulations.
+- "A relevant authority must ensure that it has a sound system of internal control which- - (a) facilitates the effective exercise of its functions and the achievement of its aims and objectives; - (b) ensures that the financial and operational management of the authority is effective; and - (c) includes effective arrangements for the management of risk." - D3.6 To meet the statutory requirements set out in the Accounts and Audit (England) Regulations 2015, a relevant authority must: - (a) conduct a review of the effectiveness of its system of internal control required by regulation 3; and - (b) prepare an annual governance statement - D3.7 To advise the Council through the Audit and Accounts Committee of the need for, and to seek approval to, an appropriate control environment, effective internal controls and risk management procedures, which provide reasonable assurance of the effective and efficient delivery of services, financial stewardship, probity, and compliance with statutory requirements and regulations.